Buoyant German retail sales, jobs data belie broader COVID gloom

 In separate data, the Federal Labour Agency said the number of jobless fell a seasonally-adjusted 37,000 year on year in December, when the lockdown was tightened, with most shops forced to close from mid-month.
 Analysts had expected an increase.

-ING analyst Carsten Brzeski said use of a state-backed part-time work scheme designed to protect jobs meant that the figures should be taken “not only with a pinch but a big spoon of salt.”
-Some 666,000 people were placed on the scheme in December.
+“The apparent resilience of the German economy in late 2020 bodes well for the new year,” said Berenberg chief economist Holger Schmieding.
+“Despite a likely setback early this year, we look for a strong rebound starting no later than April.”

-National and regional leaders are expected to further extend the tougher restrictions on Tuesday as COVID infection rates have remained high, which some economists think could tip the economy into recession.
+The employment numbers - which ING analyst Carsten Brzeski cautioned should be taken with “a big spoon of salt” - were boosted by a state-backed part-time work scheme designed to protect jobs that some 666,000 people were placed on in December.

-The Statistics Office said its provisional full-year retail sales growth figure - contrasting with an expected drop of 5.5% in gross domestic product, according to Bundesbank data - included December’s full lockdown.
+Germany is expected to further extend its tougher anti-COVID restrictions on Tuesday as infection rates have remained high.

-November’s biggest winners were in online and delivery retail, where revenues rose 31.8% compared to November 2019, while spending on household decorations, appliances and building materials rose 15.4%.
+The Statistics Office said its provisional full-year retail sales growth figure - contrasting with an expected drop of 5.5% in gross domestic product, according to the Bundesbank - included December’s full lockdown.

-Clothing sales fell 20% and mixed retail - a category including department stores - was down 6.1%.
-(Reporting by Thomas Escritt; editing by John Stonestreet)
+November’s biggest winners were in online and delivery retail, where revenues rose 31.8% year on year, while spending on household decorations, appliances and building materials rose 15.4%.

 Our Standards: The Thomson Reuters Trust Principles.